 When I create policies, which catalogs will they apply to?

-Do data policies affect data in external data sources?
+Do policies affect data in external data sources?

 No, Watson Knowledge Catalog is a data catalog for searching for data.
-Data policies affect only how data appears within the catalog.
-Data policies do not affect users who access external data sources directly.
+Policies affect only how data appears within the catalog.
+Policies do not affect users who access external data sources directly.

 Why can’t I add policies?

-Only users with Watson Knowledge Catalog app Admin role can add policies, business terms, catalogs and view the data dashboard.
-If you do not have access to the UI control to add policies, then you are assigned the default Watson Knowledge Catalog app Viewer role, which limits you to only viewing exisitng policies and business terms.
-Ask your IBM Watson administrator to give you the Admin role for the Watson Knowledge Catalog app.
+Only users with Watson Knowledge Catalog service Admin role can add policies, business terms, catalogs and view the data dashboard.
+If you do not have access to the UI control to add policies, then you are assigned the default Watson Knowledge Catalog service Viewer role, which limits you to only viewing exisitng policies and business terms.
+Ask your Cloud Pak for Data as a Service administrator to give you the Admin role for the Watson Knowledge Catalog service.